 - Do you want to see the Hocus Pocus Villains Spectacular?

 Ok, so onto the entertainment!
 While there is trick or treating here, we don’t recommend wasting much (if any) time doing this.
-We always stop at a station or two just so G can get her “trick or treating on Main Street” experience.
-Aside from that, the lines are just too long and I mean come on, its candy and you can get that anywhere.
+We always stop at a station or two just so we can get in our “trick or treating on Main Street” experience.
+Aside from that, the lines are just too long, and simply put, its candy and you can get that anywhere.
 The treat stations are pretty well lit and are also marked on the map so they’re pretty easy to locate.
 Be sure to maximize your time if you do plan to trick or treat and plan your route to avoid wasting foot traffic.

 Boo to You Parade Happy Halloween at Walt Disney World

 There are two Boo To You Parade times, one at 8:30 p.m. and one at 11:15 p.m.
 This starts off in Frontierland.
 But regardless of where you view it, you will want to make sure you find a spot about 30 minutes beforehand.
 We love seeing this from Main Street, which is also the most crowded area.
 Find the parade route on the map to see which location works best for you.

 The first parade is always more crowded, but we love it so much we usually try to watch both.
 As this is a super popular parade, be sure to get a spot and stay there, potentially 1 hour, to 1/2 hour ahead of parade time.
 While the crowds for the parades are not as horrible as they are for the fireworks, there are always people that try to get in front of you last minute.
 So grab a site on the edge of the Main Street Sidewalk and just stay there.